Thailand has long been a popular destination for expats, drawing retirees, digital nomads, and many seeking to begin a new life abroad.

 The Cost of Living

-Generally Thailand has a low cost of living compared to many western countries.
+Generally, Thailand has a lower living cost than many Western countries.
 The cost of living can vary widely depending on your lifestyle and location.

-A general rule is that local food, transport, and healthcare are affordable, while western-style goods and services can be more expensive.
-You’ll pay more eating German food or buying an imported car than you would in your home country.
+A general rule is that local food, transport, and healthcare are affordable, while Western-style goods and services can be more expensive.
+You’ll pay more to eat German food or buy an imported car here than in your home country.

-Major cities like Bangkok, along with islands like Samui and Phuket, are more expensive.
+Major cities like Bangkok and islands like Samui and Phuket are also more expensive.
 Smaller towns and rural areas are generally cheaper.

-Of course, Thailand is home to 70 million people and not everyone lives in an urban area.
+Of course, Thailand is home to 70 million people, and not everyone lives in an urban area.
 You’ll find many small towns and villages across the country.
-If you’re renting a hut out in the middle of nowhere, it’ll cost significantly reduce your living expenses.
+If you’re renting a hut out in the middle of nowhere, it’ll significantly reduce your living expenses.

-If we’re talking about places where expats live though, living in Pattaya and Chiang Mai is considerably less expensive than in Thailand’s capital city or its islands.
+If we’re talking about places where expats live, though, living in Pattaya and Chiang Mai is considerably cheaper than living in Thailand’s capital city or popular island destinations like Phuket.

-Rental prices are generally cheaper outside of major cities, and can be more expensive in popular tourist areas.
-It’s important to research the location and condition of the property before committing to a rental agreement.
+Rental prices are usually and generally cheaper outside of major cities and can be more expensive in popular tourist areas.
+It’s essential to research the location and condition of the property before committing to a rental agreement.

 Public transport is generally cheap.
 For example, even in Bangkok, driving from one end of the city to the other shouldn’t cost more than a few hundred baht.